-Goods and Services Tax (GST) is considered as the biggest reforms in India.
+Goods and Services Tax (GST) is considered the biggest reforms in India.
 However, one thing that has become the talking point is – the mechanism of input credit under GST.

 In simple words, Input Credit means at the time of paying tax on sales, you can reduce the tax you have already paid on purchases.

-In this article, we’ll cover all you need to know about Input Tax Credit (ITC) under GST, time limit to avail ITC, how to calculate Input Tax Credit, how to claim ITC, situation where you can not avail ITC and much more.
+In this article, we’ll cover all you need to know about Input Tax Credit (ITC) under GST, the time limit to avail ITC, how to calculate Input Tax Credit, how to claim ITC, the situation where you can not avail ITC and much more.

 What is Input Tax Credit (ITC)?

 Input Tax Credit means reducing the taxes paid on inputs from taxes to be paid on output.
-When any supply of services or goods are supplied to a taxable person, the GST charged is known as Input Tax.
+When any supply of services or goods is supplied to a taxable person, the GST charged is known as Input Tax.